VolantMQ/helm/README.md

 # The VolantMQ Library for Kubernetes

-Popular applications, provided by [VolantMQ](https://volantmq.io), ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm).
+All the charts here provided by [VolantMQ](https://volantmq.io), ready to launch on Kubernetes using [Kubernetes Helm](https://github.com/helm/helm).

 ## TL;DR